Gordon Smith (inventor): KISS Rebreather development

 Gordon devised his fully closed rebreather system in 1998.
 One of his key contributions was to realize that the formidable electronics engineering required to automate control of the loop partial pressure of oxygen was neither required nor necessarily the best way to minimise the risk of hypoxia or hyperoxia.
 Instead, a constant mass flow orifice injected oxygen continually at a rate slightly under the divers basal metabolic rate - requiring only periodic top-ups by the diver.
 This was the KISS principle, the philosophy by which the diver was counter-intuitively made safer by removing electronic protections.
 Specifically, design philosophy was that the knowledge that the diver was the one and only thing controlling the loop oxygen level meant that attention was required and would be applied.
 This avoided the human tendency to eventually neglect to monitor the machine-controlled process outputs, which work seamlessly until there is a failure or mistake (whether software bug, miscalibration or other issue) and then cause an accident.
 In practice, the constant mass flow of oxygen meant that partial pressures changed so slowly that this form of manual control was actually very feasible and only required checking every few minutes (more often during exercise and when close to the surface perhaps).
 He developed a successful prototype, initially using two oxygen sensors in two separate larger blocks.
 With the availability of miniature readouts, he advanced the design to use a triple oxygen sensor system in order to allow there to be a "voting ability" for which sensor was malfunctioning if there was an error in one.
 He continued to innovate, including at one time experimenting with a "hands-free" tongue-based oxygen injection system he wryly called the "snog valve".
 He then perfected the system over several years, building further prototype units that were test dived by friends Natasha Dickinson and Daniel Reinders.
 In time he came to see the potential for commercial sales of the system, and began Jetsam technologies.
 Over time, he would begin to explore also a smaller recreational-sized version of the KISS rebreather as well.
-He also pursued a pneumatic air compressor system for rebreathers, whereby partially full standard scuba tanks could be used to top-up the smaller rebreather tanks without the need for a motorized compressor.
+He also pursued a pneumatic air booster system for rebreathers, whereby partially full standard scuba cylinders could be used to top-up the smaller rebreather cylinders without the need for a motorized compressor.

+The KISS brand was continued after his death, and was eventually acquired by the Darkwater Group, which also owns XDEEP and SEAL Drysuits, in 2020, to develop the KISS Sidewinder rebreather into the KISS Sidewinder 2.